nikhilgoswami/meteor-sass-bootstrap4/README.md

 Wrote CSS to /Users/oli/Code/tableflip/meteor-sass-bootstrap4/bundle.css
 ```

-A quick look at the browser shows modest improvement in eye glory, but the
-leathery, tell-tale font-stack of bootstrap is clearly evident.

 ![][4]

+:tada: SUCCESS!
+The tell-tale bootstrap font-stack is evident.

 Now we have a build artefact... a `bundle.css` that is derived from our `main.scss`.
 As a vanilla css file it gets picked up by the meteor build pipeline, versioned and hot-reloaded.

 But the hot-reload isn't so hot.
 If we edit the scss file nothing happens.